altumguides/altumguides.github.io/index.md

   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.

 # Things to keep in mind<a name="Note"></a>
   - Carefully look at each image as they come up instead of going through them quickly.
-Doing this often results in going back to look ov
+Doing this often results in going back to look over the image agai
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.
   - Don't hesitate to reach out to me when you have any concerns.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDA1OTU2MCwtMTQzMzYxNjAzNF19
+eyJoaXN0b3J5IjpbMjk2Mjc5MTQzLC0xNDMzNjE2MDM0XX0=
 -->